-(a) Duty to Deposit Client Funds and Funds Belonging to Third Persons; Deposit of Funds Belonging to the Lawyer.
-Funds belonging in whole or in part to a client or third person in connection with a representation shall be kept separate and apart from the lawyer's personal and business accounts.
+(a) Duty to Deposit Client Funds and Funds Belonging to Third Persons; Deposit of Funds Belonging to the Lawyer or Legal Paraprofessional.
+Funds belonging in whole or in part to a client or third person in connection with a representation shall be kept separate and apart from the lawyer's or legal paraprofessional's personal and business accounts.
 All such funds shall be deposited into one or more trust accounts that are labeled as such.
 The location of the trust account shall be controlled by the provisions of ER 1.15(a).
 No trust account required by this rule may have overdraft protection.
-No funds belonging to the lawyer or law firm shall be deposited into a trust account established pursuant to this rule except as follows:
+No funds belonging to the lawyer, legal paraprofessional, or firm shall be deposited into a trust account established pursuant to this rule except as follows:

-3. Earned fees and funds for reimbursement of costs or expenses may be deposited into a trust account if they are part of a single credit card transaction that also includes the payment of advance fees, costs or expenses and the lawyer does not use a credit card processing service that permits the lawyer to direct such funds to the lawyer's separate business account.
+3. Earned fees and funds for reimbursement of costs or expenses may be deposited into a trust account if they are part of a single credit card transaction that also includes the payment of advance fees, costs or expenses and the lawyer does not use a credit card processing service that permits the lawyer or legal paraprofessional to direct such funds to the lawyer's or legal paraprofessional's separate business account.
 Any such earned fees and funds for reimbursement of costs or expenses must be withdrawn from the trust account within a reasonable time after deposit.

-4. Funds belonging in part to a client or third person and in part presently or potentially to the lawyer or law firm must be deposited therein, but the portion belonging to the lawyer or law firm must be withdrawn when due and legally available from the financial institution, or within a reasonable time thereafter, unless the right of the lawyer or law firm to receive it is disputed by the client or third person, in which event the lawyer shall comply with ER 1.15(e).
+4. Funds belonging in part to a client or third person and in part presently or potentially to the lawyer, legal paraprofessional, or firm must be deposited therein, but the portion belonging to the lawyer, or legal paraprofessional, or firm must be withdrawn when due and legally available from the financial institution, or within a reasonable time thereafter, unless the right of the lawyer or firm to receive it is disputed by the client or third person, in which event the lawyer or legal paraprofessional shall comply with ER 1.15(e).

-A. Every active member of the state bar shall maintain, on a current basis, complete records of the handling, maintenance and disposition of all funds, securities and other property belonging in whole or in part to a client or third person in connection with a representation.
-These records shall include the records required by ER 1.15 and cover the entire time from receipt to the time of final disposition by the lawyer of all such funds, securities and other property.
-The lawyer shall preserve these records for a period of five years after termination of the representation.
+A. Every active and affiliate member of the state bar shall maintain, on a current basis, complete records of the handling, maintenance and disposition of all funds, securities and other property belonging in whole or in part to a client or third person in connection with a representation.
+These records shall include the records required by ER 1.15 and cover the entire time from receipt to the time of final disposition by the lawyer or legal paraprofessional of all such funds, securities and other property.
+The lawyer or legal paraprofessional shall preserve these records for a period of five years after termination of the representation.

 B. within three business days of receipt of notice or actual knowledge that a chargeback has been made, the lawyer deposits into the trust account his or her own funds in an amount equal to the amount of the chargeback that exceeds the client's credit card funds remaining in the trust account, and any fees or charges associated with the chargeback; and

 4. Disbursement Against Uncollected Funds.
-A lawyer generally may not use, endanger, or encumber money held in trust for a client or third person without the permission of the owner given after full disclosure of the circumstances.
-Except for disbursements based upon any of the four categories of limited-risk uncollected deposits enumerated in paragraph A below, a lawyer may not disburse funds held in trust unless the funds are collected funds.
-For purposes of this provision, “collected funds” means funds deposited, finally settled by the issuer's bank, and credited without recourse to the lawyer's trust account.
+A lawyer or legal paraprofessional generally may not use, endanger, or encumber money held in trust for a client or third person without the permission of the owner given after full disclosure of the circumstances.
+Except for disbursements based upon any of the four categories of limited-risk uncollected deposits enumerated in paragraph A below, a lawyer or legal paraprofessional may not disburse funds held in trust unless the funds are collected funds.
+For purposes of this provision, “collected funds” means funds deposited, finally settled by the issuer's bank, and credited without recourse to the lawyer's or legal paraprofessional's trust account.

 A. Certain categories of trust account deposits are considered to carry a limited and acceptable risk of failure so that disbursements of trust account funds may be made in reliance on such deposits without disclosure to and permission of clients and third persons owning trust account funds that may be affected by such disbursements.
-Notwithstanding that a deposit made to the lawyer's trust account has not been finally settled and credited to the account, the lawyer may disburse funds from the trust account in reliance on such deposit under any of the following circumstances, if the lawyer has other sources of funds, other than client or third party funds, available at the time of disbursement to replace any uncollected funds:
+Notwithstanding that a deposit made to the lawyer's or legal paraprofessional's trust account has not been finally settled and credited to the account, the lawyer or legal paraprofessional may disburse funds from the trust account in reliance on such deposit under any of the following circumstances, if the lawyer or legal paraprofessional has other sources of funds, other than client or third party funds, available at the time of disbursement to replace any uncollected funds:

-In any of the above circumstances, a lawyer's disbursement of funds from a trust account in reliance on deposits that are not yet collected funds is at the risk of the lawyer making the disbursement.
-If any of the deposits fail, for any reason, the lawyer, upon receipt of notice or actual knowledge of the failure, must immediately act to protect the property of the lawyer's clients and third persons.
-If the lawyer accepting any such check personally pays the amount of any failed deposit within three business days of receipt of notice that the deposit has failed, the lawyer will not be considered to have committed professional misconduct based upon the disbursement of uncollected funds.
+In any of the above circumstances, a lawyer's or legal paraprofessional's disbursement of funds from a trust account in reliance on deposits that are not yet collected funds is at the risk of the lawyer or legal paraprofessional making the disbursement.
+If any of the deposits fail, for any reason, the lawyer or legal paraprofessional, upon receipt of notice or actual knowledge of the failure, must immediately act to protect the property of the lawyer's or legal paraprofessional's clients and third persons.
+If the lawyer or legal paraprofessional accepting any such check personally pays the amount of any failed deposit within three business days of receipt of notice that the deposit has failed, the lawyer or legal paraprofessional will not be considered to have committed professional misconduct based upon the disbursement of uncollected funds.